heylucy555/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 pickle
 fastAPI

-The pipeline preprocesses the the categorical variables with one-hot encoding and label binarization.
+The pipeline preprocesses the categorical variables with one-hot encoding and label binarization.

 ## Intended Use
 This model is intended solely as a demonstrative example.
-The pipeline details the implementation of a complete model fitting pipeline that cou
+The pipeline details the implementation of a complete model fitting pipeline.

 ## Training Data
 The Training Data comes from the Adult Census Income dataset that was collected in 1994 by the US Census Bureau(https://www.kaggle.com/datasets/uciml/adult-census-income)The dataset contains roughly 32000 samples with the following features.